Sarah Koenig: Recognition and honors

 TIME magazine named Koenig one of "The 100 Most Influential People" on April 16, 2015.
 Also in 2015, she was named as one of The Forward 50.

 Personal life

-Koenig lives in State College, Pennsylvania, with her husband, Ben Schreier, an associate professor of Jewish studies and English at Penn State, and their two children.
+Koenig lives in State College, Pennsylvania, with her husband, Ben Schreier, a professor of Jewish studies and English at Penn State, and their two children.

 In popular culture

 In the fortieth season of Saturday Night Live, Koenig was portrayed by Cecily Strong in a segment titled "Serial: The Christmas Surprise", a parody of her investigative podcast Serial.
 Also in 2014, Koenig was portrayed by Michaela Watkins struggling to solve the murder of Hae Min Lee in time for the first season finale of Serial in a digital skit for Funny or Die.
 In 2015, Koenig played herself in the second season episode of BoJack Horseman, "Out to Sea", voicing Diane Nguyen's ringtone with a parody of her Serial introduction.
 This came a season after podcaster Ira Glass held the same to-be-recurring role.
 In Hulu's Only Murders in the Building, the podcast All Is Not OK in Oklahoma and character Cinda Canning played by Tina Fey were inspired by Sarah Koenig and her podcast Serial.
 Koenig was animated in the second episode of the twenty-second season of Family Guy, "Supermarket Pete", as a podcaster trying to solve a murder case and get credit for it.